dylanz426/CausalLM/README.md

 # CausalLM

-This repo shows how to finetune, test, and evaluate decoder-only language models (such as Llama-2, Llama-3, Gemma, Mistral, etc.).
+This repo shows how to finetune, test, and evaluate decoder-only language models (such as Llama-2, Llama-3, Gemma, Mistral, etc.) for summarization.

 ## Install